 Bottle gourd Long (लौकी) - Lagenaria siceraria - desi vegetable seeds

-Hurry!
+Hurry up!
 Only 50 Left in Stock!

 Scientifically Bottle gourd is known as Lagenaria siceraria and belongs to Cucurbitaceae (Cucumber family).
 It is also known as Calabash, and in India, it is popularly known as Lauki.
 It is a well known and widely cultivated fruiting vegetable in the Indian subcontinent & around the world.
 The bottle gourd plant is a climber with spring-like tendrils.
 The milky green colored fruits with white flesh are formed in various shapes and sizes; the long cylindrical and short round varieties are the most common ones.